-NU Hospitals has been performing both live-related kidney transplants (renal transplants) as well as cadaveric transplants with results of international standards.
+NU Hospitals has been performing both live-related kidney transplant (renal transplants) as well as cadaveric transplants with results of international standards.

-Live-related kidney transplant is performed at our centre when the following relatives of the patient, that is, the father, mother, siblings, children or spouse of the patient, agree to voluntarily donate a kidney.
+Live-related kidney transplant is performed at our center when the following relatives of the patient, that is, the father, mother, siblings, children or spouse of the patient, agree to voluntarily donate a kidney.

 For further information click the link: Renal (Kidney) Transplant